ranocha/SummationByPartsOperators.jl/README.md

 [![GitHub commits since tagged version](https://img.shields.io/github/commits-since/ranocha/SummationByPartsOperators.jl/v0.4.4.svg?style=social&logo=github)](https://github.com/ranocha/SummationByPartsOperators.jl)
 <!-- [![PkgEval](https://juliaci.github.io/NanosoldierReports/pkgeval_badges/S/SummationByPartsOperators.svg)](https://juliaci.github.io/NanosoldierReports/pkgeval_badges/report.html) -->

-A library of classical summation-by-parts (SBP) operators used in finite difference methods to get provably stable semidiscretisations, paying special attention to boundary conditions.
+SummationByPartsOperators.jl is a Julia library of summation-by-parts (SBP) operators used in finite difference, Fourier pseudospectral, continuous Galerkin, and discontinuous Galerkin methods to get provably stable semidiscretizations, paying special attention to boundary conditions.
+Its main aim is to be useful for researchers and students to learn the basic concepts by providing a unified framework of all of these seemingly different discretizations.

 ## Basic Operators

-The following derivative operators are implemented as "lazy operators", i.e. no matrix is formed explicitly.
+The following derivative operators are implemented as "lazy"/matrix-free operators, i.e. no large (size of the computational grid) matrix is formed explicitly.

 ### Periodic Domains